Optimistic search: Change point estimation for large-scale data via adaptive logarithmic queries: Discussion

 \section{Discussion}

-We introduced optimistic search strategies that avoid the full grid search and thus lead to computationally fast change point detection methods applicable in various change point detection problems.
-For the classical univariate Gaussian changing mean setup we proved that the advanced and combined optimistic search are asymptotically minimax optimal for detecting a single change point with only a logarithmic number of evaluations of the gain function.
-For multiple change point problems we combined optimistic search with seeded binary segmentation, leading to asymptotically minimax optimal detection while having superior runtime compared to existing approaches.
-Our methodology is most relevant for complex change point detection problems with computationally expensive model fits, as demonstrated by the massive computational gains in examples involving high-dimensional Gaussian graphical models.
+We introduced optimistic search strategies that avoid the full grid search and thus lead to computationally fast change point detection methods in great generality.
+For {univariate, multivariate and high-dimensional} Gaussian changing means setups we proved that aOS is asymptotically minimax optimal for detecting a single change point with only a logarithmic number of evaluations of the gain function.
+For multiple change point problems we combined optimistic searches (OS and aOS) with seeded binary segmentation, leading to asymptotically minimax optimal detection while having superior runtime compared to existing approaches. {In addition, the localization rate of change points is by far the sharpest, given the weakest possible condition on the signal-to-noise ratios.
+It is unclear though whether our localization rate is optimal or not in certain high-dimensional scenarios.
+In the literature, a faster localization rate is shown to be possible in certain regimes with much {larger} signal-to-noise ratio (see \cite[Theorems~1 and~2]{Wang_highdim_mean_change}).
+In particular, it indicates that our localization rate is \emph{not adaptively} minimax optimal over all possible ranges of signal-to-noise ratios.
+The complete understanding of localization rates is, to the best of our knowledge, still open for high-dimensional Gaussian mean changes, which offers an interesting avenue for future research in this direction.
+Overall, our theoretical results reveal a surprising fact that the computational acceleration up to one order in sample size can be achieved (by optimistic searches) with nearly no loss of statistical efficiency.}

+Our methodology is also most relevant for complex change point detection problems with computationally expensive model fits, as demonstrated by the massive computational gains in examples involving high-dimensional graphical models.